-This course replaces the following course(s): COMP4250B.
-Students who have successfully completed COMP4250B are not eligible to enrol in COMP4252.
+This course replaces the following course(s): COMP4252.
+Students who have successfully completed COMP4252 are not eligible to enrol in COMP4261.

 On successful completion of the course students will be able to:

-1. Understand in-depth knowledge in a specific area of ICT
+1. Prepare a research dissertation that displays an in-depth knowledge in a specific area of computer science or information technology.

 Report: Honours Project Final Report